October 2024 Update

 Overview

-The project addressed some of the safety concerns we heard from the public, primarily by shortening crossing lengths with the use of “bulb-outs.”
-Bulb-outs are widened sections of curb on either side of a crosswalk that shorten the walking distance for pedestrians and help slow cross-traffic.
-This project installed bulb-outs on the east side of Lincoln St. and all corners of 1000 East and 1200 East.
+The project addressed some of the safety concerns we heard from the public, primarily by shortening crossing lengths with the use of bulb-outs.
+Bulb-outs are widened sections of curb on either side of a crosswalk that shorten the walking distance for pedestrians and help slow traffic.
+This project installed bulb-outs on the east side of Lincoln Street and all corners of 1000 East and 1200 East.
 The intersection of University Street and 100 South was fully reconstructed to improve safety.
-Other changes included wider corners to better align the traffic lanes from east to west, bulb-outs to shorten the crossing lengths, new traffic signals and some additional trees and landscaping.
+Other changes included wider corners to better align the traffic lanes from east to west, bulb-outs to shorten the crossing lengths, new traffic signals, and additional trees and landscaping.
 The realignment of the intersection helped remove the dedicated right-turn lanes that existed on the north and east legs.
 This small change may have added a few seconds of additional travel time, but offers a significant reduction in the potential for pedestrian/auto crashes.
-The mid-block crossing at McClelland Street will also be improved with a raised center median, trees and new paint to make it more visible to cross-traffic.
+The mid-block crossing at McClelland Street was also improved with a raised center median, trees, and new paint to make it more visible to cross-traffic.
 An additional pedestrian call button was also added in the center.

 Street Design